Sign up for the latest about Great Performers.

 “I would walk through fire to hear her again”– New York Times on Christine Goerke

-Pre-concert lecture by Cori Ellison at 1:45 pm in the Stanley H. Kaplan Penthouse
+Join us for a pre-concert lecture by Cori Ellison at 1:45pm in the Stanley H. Kaplan Penthouse.

 Support for the National Symphony Orchestra at Lincoln Center is provided by Jennifer and David Fischer.

 The NSO’s performances in New York City are supported in part by the Blavatnik Family Foundation.